Submission to the ACCC AdTech Inquiry

 Context

-Reset Australia acknowledges that the objectives or the inquiry are to address concerns related to the opacity in operation and pricing of ad tech services, as well as to promote competition in the ad tech industry, dominated by Google, while safeguarding user privacy.
+Reset Tech Australia acknowledges that the objectives or the inquiry are to address concerns related to the opacity in operation and pricing of ad tech services, as well as to promote competition in the ad tech industry, dominated by Google, while safeguarding user privacy.

 With their multitude of consumer facing services and extensive network of trackers on third-party websites, Google has leveraged users’ data across various lines of business to dominate other lines of business.
 This has blocked competitors, stifled innovation and ultimately reduced consumer choice.